 Let’s take a deeper look at both of these degrees and how they can help you advance in IT management careers.

-The Master of Science in Information Technology Management is ideal for professionals with a bachelor’s degree who want to advance their careers from mid-management to an executive leadership role in IT.
+The Master of Science in Information Technology Management is ideal for professionals with a bachelor’s degree who want to advance their careers from mid-management to an executive leadership role in IT such as Chief Information Officer (CIO) or Chief Technology Officer (CTO).
 This degree program provides practical and relevant coursework in managing technical operations and innovations, IT technology and personnel sourcing, development and communication, current and emerging IT technologies, practices and methodologies, leadership, finance, and project management with a global perspective.

 Note: Applicants to this degree program must hold a bachelor’s degree, but are not required to have a background in IT.

 This degree program provides practical and relevant coursework in management, communication, economics, accounting, leadership, project management, finance, and strategy.
-Graduates of this program will be prepared to fill professional roles including: project manager, CTO, computer and information systems manager, director of information technology services, senior systems administrator, and technical services manager.
-This degree program can be complete in four terms.
+Graduates of this program will be prepared to fill professional roles including project manager, CTO, computer and information systems manager, director of information technology services, senior systems administrator, and technical services manager.
+This degree program can be completed in four terms.